TW: The following story includes mentions of sexual assault.

 Educational workshops are not going to completely solve the problem of sexual assault at USC, according to Parraz.
 However, she believes they are a crucial step towards raising awareness about sexual assault and changing the culture around it, especially for the USC community.

-Parraz recommended members download the app Callisto, an app in partnership with Flow that anonymously connects sexual survivors harmed by the same perpetrator and provides legal counsel.
+Parraz recommended members download Callisto, an app in partnership with Flow that anonymously connects sexual survivors harmed by the same perpetrator and provides legal counsel.

 With this workshop, Gill hopes to start the conversation and provide resources for members of ZBT.